 Accounts receivable primarily consist of lease income from tenants.
 The accounts receivable are non-interest bearing.
 The outstanding accounts receivable are considered to be fully collectible and accordingly no allowance for doubtful accounts has been provided.

 Inventory

-The inventory balance on hand as of September 30, 2010 and 2009 is made up of book inventory and is recorded at the lower of cost or market.
+The inventory balance on hand as of September 30, 2011 and 2010 is made up of book inventory and is recorded at the lower of cost (first-in, first-out method) or market.

 Capital Assets